ColonyPlusPlus/ColonyPlusPlus-Generator/docs/mod-structure.md

 ### Data

 Data files are stored in the `data` folder.
-This includes any *.json file and will eventually grow to include any data folders containing JSON files, suhc as the structures folder, but this is not yet implemented.
+This includes any *.json file and will eventually grow to include any data folders containing JSON files, such as the structures folder, but this is not yet implemented.

 ### Special Files